 - He arose early on the 1st day of the week.
 The 16th Nisan on the Festival of First Fruits.

-From the first beating, from the first assault on his temple to his resurrection it has been exactly 3 days and 3 nights.
+From the first strike to his face, the first assault on his temple to his resurrection, it has been exactly "3 days and 3 nights."

 From his arrest to his resurrection it has been 72 hours.